 - Are your EA’s or indicators cpu intensive?

 It is best to run each MT4 on a VPS as “lean” as possible.
 Run only exactly what is needed and nothing more.
 For example when using a trade copier EA such as ours (at SimpleTrader.net) that means 1 chart and 1 EA in total per MT4.
 Do not run a single indicator or EA you don’t have to.
-Hiding symbols that you know for sure you will not trade is recommended.
+Hiding symbols that you will not currently trade is the single best optimization step you can do for MT4 and is recommended.
 This will save memory and cpu usage.

 VPS CPU usage can be monitored with Windows Task Manager (shortcut CTRL-SHIFT-ESC).
 Maintaining CPU usage below 80% (on average) to allow for resource usage spikes is recommended.